IbcAlpha/IBC/userguide.md

 allocated to another user.
 Next time you log in to the demo account, you are unlikely to be allocated the same account as before, and even if you are given the same one, any settings you made last time round will have changed.
-IBController makes no attempt to avoid these situations: they are simply an inevitable by-product of using the demo system, which is not intended for any serious usage.
+TwsAutomater makes no attempt to avoid these situations: they are simply an inevitable by-product of using the demo system, which is not intended for any serious usage.
 >